aws-samples/aws-genai-llm-chatbot/README.md

 7. Open the generated **Cognito User Pool** Link from outputs above i.e. `https://xxxxx.console.aws.amazon.com/cognito/v2/idp/user-pools/xxxxx_XXXXX/users?region=xxxxx`

 8. Add a user that will be used to log into the web interface.

+9. After the user is created, navigate to the newly created user in Cognito.
+Under 'User attributes' click the **Edit** button.
+On the 'Optional attributes' click **Add attribute**.
+An 'Additional attributes' dropdown will appear.
+For 'Attribute name' select `custom:userRole`.
+For the attribute value, type `admin`.
+This will grant your user admin permissions.
+Going forward, users should be created in the app by admin users in the Admin section.

 9. Open the `User Interface` Url for the outputs above, i.e. `dxxxxxxxxxxxxx.cloudfront.net`